-Causes Of Condensation On Home Windows
+Causes of Condensation on Home Windows

-Window Insulation Film
+What Is Window Insulation Film?

-The process is very simple but you will need to follow a few simple rules to ensure the best results and gain the most benefits.
-The window film is supplied with double sided sticky tape which is affixed around the window frame.
+The process is very simple, but you will need to follow a few simple rules to ensure the best results and gain the most benefits.
+The window film is supplied with double-sided sticky tape which is affixed around the window frame.

 - Turn the thermostat down and enjoy!

-Double or Even Triple Insulation
+Double (or Even Triple) Insulation

 The window film can be applied around the frame which holds the pane and then an additional layer can be placed over the outer window frame effectively creating a triple layer of insulation.
 Each layer traps air which acts as a very cheap but very cost effective method of insulation.

 Preparation Is Everything

 The majority of people who have used this product are very happy with the results.
 However some people are not satisfied and this is mainly due to poor preparation, as mentioned above you must ensure the window frame is in a good and clean (free from oil and grease) condition to make sure the tape sticks and stays stuck to the frame all winter.

 Have You Used Window Insulating Film Before?